Vyral/terrence-boykin/_posts/2022-04-22-should-you-buy-now-or-wait.md

 ---
 layout: post
-title: Should You Buy Now or Wait?
+title: Today’s Interest Rate or Pay Thousands More for Your Home?
 date: 2022-04-22 15:17:29
 tags:
   - Market Update